xolox/vim-tools/README.md

 I'm a programmer which naturally means I hate performing repetitive tasks...
 Publishing [my Vim plug-ins] [homepage] quickly turned out to fall in this category; I'd keep making the same mistakes and having users e-mail me because I screwed up again and uploaded a broken release to [www.vim.org] [vim_online].
 After a while this got embarrassing so I decided to solve this annoying problem once and for all.
 This git repository contains the results in the form of two Python scripts:

-## vim-plugin-tool
+## vim-plugin-release

-This program makes it easier for me to publish my Vim plug-ins including their auto-load script dependencies.
+This program makes it easier for me to publish my Vim plug-ins on GitHub and Vim Online.
 This is what I use to publish my plug-ins on <http://www.vim.org>.
 It might be a bit specific to my workflow but you never know, someone might find it useful :-)

 ## mkd2vimdoc.py